Aleks-Ada/advanced-programming-2/README.md

 1. Board

-   The board will contain all of the logic for placing and targeting ship_types.
+   The board will contain all of the logic for placing and targeting ships.
 Furthermore, when mines are implemented, it will also hold mines.
-It will perform logic checks for board out of bounds placement and placing ship_types on top of eachother.
-Lastly, it will also be able to auto-place ship_types.
+It will perform logic checks for board out of bounds placement and placing ships on top of eachother.
+Lastly, it will also be able to auto-place ships.
 1. Board renderer

    The board renderer is a component that takes a board and then